Jibbril/chalmers-tda352-cryptography/summaries/lecture2.md

 $$
 \begin{align*}
-m_0 &= (block0,block1) \\
+    &m_0 = (block0,block1) \\
-m_1 &= (block1,block1) \\
+    &m_1 = (block1,block1) \\
 \end{align*}
 $$

 they can simply look at the returned $c = (c_0,c_1)$ to determine $b$.
 If $c_0 = c_1$ then $b=1$, else $b = 0$.

 #### Cipher Block Chaining Mode (CBC)
-In this mode, in addition to the regular encryption, the output from the previous block is XORd with the second message before encryption.
+In this mode, in addition to the regular encryption, the output from the previous block is XORed with the second message before encryption.
 For the initial block an initialization vector for the first XOR is required.
 In this way a link is created between the blocks which avoids many of the problems related to the ECB mode.
 However, there are some drawbacks.
 For example, encryption is sequential which reduces speed.

 #### Counter mode
 Counter mode is a bit more involved than the previous two, but the general idea is similar to CBC.
 However, instead of using the previous ciphertext to XOR, we here introduce a nonce that gets incremented for each block that is encrypted.